min2ha/ukwa-site/content/target/37334/index.en.md

   "subject": "EU Referendum"
 }

-# openDemocracy: It's impossible to predict the defining narratives of the Brexit campaign

 A discussion prior to the full beginning of the Brexit debate, considering the ways it might be defined in public discourse